theptrk/Medhawk/client/README.md

-Medhawk Client
+Set up Medhawk Client
 =====================

-## Using this project
+## Building this project

 You will need the ionic utility to build, emulate or package this project.